-The SCR coverage ratio at 30 June 2017 position was 233%, with total basic own funds of £188,902k and a Solvency Capital Requirement ("SCR") of £81,007k.
-Solvency coverage was high owing to the volume of in-force business being low relative to the level of available capital necessary to fund the writing of future new business.
+The SCR coverage ratio at 30 June 2018 position was 191%, with total basic own funds of £255.1m and a SCR of £133.7m.
+Solvency coverage was fairly high owing to the volume of in-force business being low relative to the level of available capital necessary to fund the writing of future new business.
 The financing of new business for a fast growing company such as VLL requires regular capital injections until such time as the in-force business is large enough for the business to be cash flow positive overall.
-The Company received £79,300k in capital injections (£54,650k in share capital and premium and a further £24,650k in Tier 2 subordinated debt) during the reporting period to support the growth of the business.
+The company received £60m in capital injections during the reporting period to support the growth of the business.

-The capital management objective is to maintain sufficient own funds to cover both the SCR and MCR with an appropriate buffer.
+The capital management objective is to maintain sufficient own funds to cover both the SCR with an appropriate buffer.
 Vitality Life Limited carries out regular reviews of the solvency ratio as part of its risk monitoring and capital management system.
 The Company has complied continuously with both the MCR and the SCR throughout the reporting period.